Rollin' Stone (Muddy Waters song): Influence and recognition

-According to music writer Robert Palmer, English blues rock group the Rolling Stones and the music magazine Rolling Stone took their names from the song.
-However, magazine editor Jann Wenner explained:
+According to music writer Robert F. Palmer, English blues rock group the Rolling Stones (who recorded their version of the song on their 2023 album Hackney Diamonds as "Rolling Stone Blues") and the music magazine Rolling Stone took their names from the song.
+Moreover, magazine editor Jann Wenner explained:

 In 2000, the song was honored with a Grammy Hall of Fame Award; in 2004, it was included at number 459 by Rolling Stone in its list of the "500 Greatest Songs of All Time".
 It was updated to number 465 in 2010.
 In 2019, the Blues Foundation inducted "Rollin' Stone" into the Blues Hall of Fame as a "Classic of Blues Recording".